DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Introduction/Trading-partners-and-documents.md

 		- Transfer Order – Ship transfer order
 		- Return Order – Send return order
 		- Voyage (Landed cost) – Send to EDI
+	- Master data - Allows D365 to send master data information to the 3PL, triggered by export batch jobs and change tracking on the document for the Trading partner:
+		- Product master - EDI 3PL product setup indicates if the product applies to the warehouse
 - Inbound
 	- Picking list Registration – Allows a 3PL to send picking list registration which in turns posts the picking list registration in D365
 		- Sales Order